 How will I be notified about Orientation details?

 If you are admitted to Penn State for the summer or fall semesters and have accepted your offer of admission, you will gain access to the NSO Tasklist in March.
 You will receive an email to the email address provided on your admissions application when you have access.
 There will also be an access link located on the Penn State Orientation Webpage.

 Do I have to attend Orientation?

 Yes, all degree-seeking students are required to attend Orientation.
 At Penn State New Kensington, orientation is a two step process.
-The first step is to participate in New Student Orientation (NSO) and then to attend Extended Orientation Programming before classes begin.
+The first step is to participate in New Student Orientation (NSO) and then to attend Extended Orientation Programming-Welcome Days before classes begin.

 What happens at Orientation?

 Orientation is a chance to begin to develop academic and co-curricular goals, make connections with other students, become familiar with campus resources, discuss your academic goals, and schedule courses for your first semester.
 This is your opportunity to begin implementing your academic plan and discover all that Penn State New Kensington has to offer you.

 How and when do I schedule my classes?

 A main feature of NSO is the opportunity for each student to meet individually with an advisor to discuss academic goals and plan courses for the first semester at PSNK.
 Prepare for this by downloading the Penn State GO app on a smart device and completing the Pre-NSO homework sent by email.